Baby and Kids

 Drive by baby shower

 Honk for baby!
 If the mom-to-be doesn’t want a virtual shower (but still wants to stay safe and healthy), a drive by baby shower (also known as a drive through baby shower) may be the perfect alternative.
 Mom can sip tea or cocoa safely while masked and distanced on the driveway or lawn, while friends and family drive by and greet her from a distance.
-To properly shower the expectant parents, invite guests to add balloons to their car and drop off gifts.
+To properly shower the expectant parents, encourage guests in the drive-by baby shower invitation to add balloons to their car and drop off their gifts.

 Drop and dash